tshepang/blog-movies/content/movies/Non-Stop.rst

 Non-Stop
 ========

-:date: 2015-02-07
+:date: 2017-04-14
 :tags: 2014, good

-Liam Neeson gets to be tough guy nearly as impressive as his character in Taken__, and in a movie nearly as hard-biting.
-One other impressive performance is that of the Black cellphone guy; his incredible transformation near the end of the movie is exciting.
-The movie also has some of the best action sequences I've seen yet.
+Liam Neeson gets to be tough guy nearly as impressive as his character in Taken__, and in a movie nearly as intense.

-I wish the acts
+More impressive, however, is the `Nate Parker`__ performance, whose incredible transformation near the end of the movie is exciting.

+The movie has some of the best action sequences I've seen yet, as well as impressive dialog and direction.
+The visuals are also wonderful (check the descent of the plane as well as its landing).

+I do, however, wish:

-of the villain were given more justification though... he wasn't convincing when he claimed that the hero wasn't heroic enough.
+- The acts of the villain were given better justification
+- More people should have died, given the rough landing

 __ http://tshepang.net/taken-2008